 - Confirm your password reset by clicking Reset Password in the pop-up.

-- Your SMTP credential's new password will be displayed on the top-right corner within a green pop-up.
-Save this password by double-clicking on the string and copy+pasting into a safe location, as it will not be revealed again.
+- The new SMTP password will be available within a dark-gray notification window that appears in the bottom-right portion of the Control Panel.
+Save this password by clicking on the copy button and pasting it into your application and a secure password manager, as it will not be displayed again.

 What Ports Does Mailgun Support?